Greqory/GregorThu/README.md

 - 👀 I’m interested in everything
 - 🌱 I’m currently learning AL, C/AL, C#, JAVA
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me: gregor.thume@cosmoconsult.com
+- 📫 How to reach me: [Microsoft Temas](https://teams.microsoft.com/l/chat/0/0?users=gregor.thume@cosmoconsult.com)

 <!---
 GregorThu/GregorThu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.